 Eden is famously known as the Humpback Highway.
 Discover the tale of the wild killer whales that hunted with the Yuin people, and later with European settlers.
 Whale-watching season in Eden runs from August to early November.

-And while you’re in the section of the National Park named for this visionary entrepreneur, take time to visit the Green Cape Light Station and marvel at the wilderness and beauty that surrounds it.
+Head south to Beowa National Park [formerly Ben Boyd National Park] and visit Green Cape Light Station and marvel at the wilderness and beauty that surrounds it.
 Hike all or part of the Light to Light walk and muse on the area’s connection to Australia’s new saint, Mary MacKillop.
-Visit the northern part of the park to discover beautiful cliffs and beaches.

-To speak to a knowledgeable local, drop in to the Eden Visitor Information Centre, Cnr Princes Highway & Mitchell Street, call us on 02 6496 1953 or email email@example.com
+To speak to a knowledgeable local, drop in to the Eden Visitor Information Centre, Weecoon Street, Snug Cove, call us on 02 6496 1953 or email firstname.lastname@example.org

 Here are a few shortcuts to help you plan.